 How to Bet Money Line Markets

 Money line markets can be a little confusing, intimidating, and frustrating.
 But if your strategy is "bet the team you think wins" or "bet favorites in a parlay", allow me the chance to show you why that might not be the best idea.
-Maybe you've been tracking your wagers (everyone should!) and have seen that money line markets have been kind to you, so you're already aware of this.
+Maybe you've been tracking your wagers (everyone should!) and are already aware of this.
 Either way, let's do some math!
 I'll try to keep it understandable.

 Let's say the Yankees and Dodgers are both at home against the A's and Pirates, respectively.
 We all think the home favorites will win, naturally, but we're aware that sometimes upsets happen.
 Let's say each home team wins 70% of the time -- that would be a 113-49 record (playing every game against these teams and at home) which seems fairly reasonable.
 You can get an estimated win probability from a variety of sources (including right here!) but for the sake of this exercise, let's pretend we know this 70% is fact.